jaume-ferrarons/Ethereum-Contract-Honeypot-Analysis/README.md

-# Ethereum Contract HoneyPot Analysis
+# Ethereum Contract Honeypot Analysis

 ## Disclaimer
 **DO NOT USE contracts/CompanyTest.sol IF YOU DON'T KNOW WHAT YOU DO!!!**